StoicaGabriel/docker-postgres-api/README.md

+# About

-This is an application which uses dockerized postgresql database and python api to create and manage a database structure.
+This application uses a dockerized postgresql database and a python api to create a manageable system where the database can be easily accessed through python commands.

-The env files (*.env) are pushed into the repository because this project is done for research purposes.
+The env files (*.env) are pushed into the repository because this project is done for educational purposes.